anandtrex/so-simple-libre-theme/README.md

 # [So Simple Jekyll Libre Theme][1]

-This is a fork for the [So Simple Theme](https://github.com/mmistakes/so-simple-theme) that supports self-hosted analytics, supports comments through privacy-preserving [Talkyard](https://www.talkyard.io) and removes almost all dependence on javascript for the site (except for analytics and comments).
+This is a fork from the [So Simple Theme](https://github.com/mmistakes/so-simple-theme) that supports self-hosted analytics, supports comments through privacy-preserving [Talkyard](https://www.talkyard.io) and removes almost all dependence on javascript for the site (except for analytics and comments).